Workers’ Compensation Lawyer in Baltimore, Maryland

 Not everyone who works for a particular company will be able to receive compensation for their injuries.
 In order for your to receive workers’ compensation, there must be an established employer-employee relationship, meaning that if, for your job, you technically work as an independent contractor, then you may not be covered.

-You should discuss your job’s policy and your position with your workers’ compensation lawyers to gain a full understanding of what your options for filing are.
+You should discuss your job’s policy and your position with your workers’ compensation lawyer to gain a full understanding of what your options for filing are.

 If you are able to file for workers’ comp, then the first step is to report your injury to your employer.
 You can’t receive any benefits until you report your injury or illness.
 Notice deadlines vary from state to state, and in the state of Maryland, you must report an accidental injury within 10 days of the incident.
 While oral notices are legally sufficient, memories fade over time and there won’t be a paper trail to prove that you let your employer know about your injuries ahead of time.
 The best course of action is to write an email or a letter that includes your name and address, as well as the time, place and cause of the accident.
 You can this have this document signed by a supervisor or manager.
 For occupational diseases, the timeline for giving your employer a written notice is extended to within one year.